The CCL June Conference & Lobby Day

 We’ll be making updates to the program as we get closer to the conference, so be sure to check back for the most up-to-date agenda.
 You’ll find the conference schedule on this webpage you are currently viewing, scroll up to the “Program” section to find the conference agenda.

-The Climate Advocate Training Workshop focuses on CCL, our history, and our methods for generating political will, as well as the basics of how to lobby Congress using CCL’s specific approach.
-The training occurs at our National and Regional Conferences, and when we are initiating a brand new group in a new area.
+The Climate Advocate Lobby Training focuses on CCL, our history, and our methods for generating political will, as well as the basics of how to lobby Congress using CCL’s specific approach.
+The training occurs at our National Conferences, and when we are initiating a brand new group in a new area.
 If you’re new to CCL or you have never attended this training before we strongly encourage you to attend it in person at the conference, or you can sign up for a virtual version of the workshop here.
 This training is required to lobby with CCL.

 Lobbying